Flagstaff Hill (New Zealand)

 The modern-day flagstaff, remnant of the fifth flagstaff.

-Hōne Heke fells the flagstaff at Kororareka.
+Hōne Heke fells the flagstaff at Kororāreka.
 Painting by Arthur David McCormick.

 Flagstaff Hill (Maiki Hill) overlooks the Bay of Islands, New Zealand.
 Directly north of the small historical village of Russell, the flagstaff on the hill played a significant role in early relations between the local Māori of the Ngāpuhi iwi and early British colonials.

 History

 After the Treaty of Waitangi was signed in February 1840 at Waitangi, across the bay, relations between the Ngāpuhi and Pākehā (used by the Ngāpuhi to mean British European) began to deteriorate.
-Hōne Heke, a local Māori chief, identified the flagstaff flying the Union Jack above the bay at Kororareka as the symbolic representation of the loss of control by the Ngāpuhi in the years following the signing of the Treaty.
+Hōne Heke, a local Māori chief, identified the flagstaff flying the Union Jack above the bay at Kororāreka as the symbolic representation of the loss of control by the Ngāpuhi in the years following the signing of the Treaty.
 There are a number of causes of Heke's anger, such the fact that the capital of New Zealand had been moved from Okiato (Old Russell) to Auckland in 1841, and the colonial government had imposed customs duties on ships entering the Bay of Islands, these and other actions of the colonial government were viewed by Heke as reducing the trade between the Ngāpuhi with the foreigners.
 Traders in the Bay of Island also fermented trouble by saying that flag-staff, flying the Queen's flag, showed that the country [whenua] was gone to the Queen, and that the Ngāpuhi were no longer their own masters, but taurekareka (slaves) to Queen Victoria.

 The flagstaff was cut down for the first time on 8 July 1844, by Te Haratua, an ally of Hone Heke.
 Heke had set out to cut down the flagstaff but had been persuaded by Archdeacon William Williams not to do so.
 The flagstaff was replaced and troops sent to guard the flagstaff.
 On 10 January 1845 the flagstaff was cut down a second time, on this occasion by Hone Heke.
 On 18 January 1845, a flagstaff sheathed in iron was erected.
 The next morning the flagstaff was cut down again by Hōne Heke.
 The next attack on the flagstaff by Hōne Heke was a much more serious incident, Hone Heke's warriors attacked the guard post, killing all the defenders and Heke cut down the flagstaff for the fourth time.
-At the same time, possibly as a diversion, Te Ruki Kawiti and his men attacked the town of Kororareka.
+At the same time, possibly as a diversion, Te Ruki Kawiti and his men attacked the town of Kororāreka.
 This was the beginning of what would be called the 'Flagstaff War' or the 'Northern War'.
 In 1846 Hone Heke and Te Ruki Kawiti agreed peace terms with the government.
 The British colonial government did not re-erect the flagstaff again, fearing to provoke further conflict.